-Electoral area G has the oldest average age than the CVRD, in part due to a much higher percentage of seniors-36% of the population is 65 years or older in electoral area G, meanwhile 23% of the CVRDs population is 65 years or older.
+Electoral area H has the second oldest average age than the CVRD, although only a slightly higher percentage of seniors-25% of the population in electoral area H is 65 years or older, meanwhile 23% of the CVRDs population is 65 years or older.

-Electoral area G has a lower percentage of children (aged 0-14) at just 7% of its population than both the CVRD as a region (15%) and British Columbia (15%).
-Electoral area G also has slightly lower shares of residents 15-10 years old (5% of its population) compared to the CVRD (5%) and
+Electoral area H has a lower percentage of children (aged 0-14) at just 9% of its population than both the CVRD (15%) and British Columbia (15%).
+Electoral area H has a similar share of residents 15-10 years old (5% of its population) compared to the CVRD (5%) and British

-British Columbia (6%), and residents aged 20-24 years old, at 4% of its population (compared to 4% in the CVRD and 6% in British Columbia).
+Columbia (6%), and a slightly lower share of residents aged 20-24 years old, at 3% of its population (compared to 4% in the CVRD and 6% in British Columbia).